Big Apple Zinfandel Experience

 powered by ZAP

-Pound for pound, the BIG APPLE ZINFANDEL EXPERIENCE
+ABOUT THE BIG APPLE ZINFANDEL EXPERIENCE

 Don’t miss this awe inspiring display of award-winning wineries from the Napa Valley, Sonoma County, Central Coast, Lodi, Central Valley, Mendocino and Lake, Sierra Foothills and Southern California.
 This is a once-a-year opportunity in NYC.

 Artisanal cheese will be available for nibbling, courtesy of the world class Saxelby Cheesemongers.
 Founded by Anne Saxelby, this New York City cheese shop is a favorite of the city’s most prestigious restaurateurs, including Daniel Boulud, Danny Meyer and Alain Ducasse.

 Additional light food sampling will be provided by Li-Lac Chocolates, The Luscious Little Dessert Company, Trois Petits Cochons and Ends Meat.

 (raw cows’ milk, Emilia-Romagna, Italy)